czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 true phantasmatically, if not in fact.
 They must efface this defect and this complicity with their simulated murder.
 Because, now it can only be simulated.
-Presidents Johnson and Ford were both the object of failed assassination attempts which, they were not staged, were at least perpetrated by simulation.
-The Kennedys died because they incarnated something: the political, political substance, whereas the new presidents are nothing but caricatures and fake film curiously, Johnson, Nixon, Ford, all have this simian mug, the monkeys of power.
+Presidents Johnson and Ford were both the object of failed assassination attempts which, if they were not staged, were at least perpetrated by simulation.
+The Kennedys died because they incarnated something: the political, political substance, whereas the new presidents are nothing but caricatures and fake film—curiously, Johnson, Nixon, Ford, all have this simian mug, the monkeys of power.

 Death is never an absolute criterion, but in this case it is
 significant: the era of James Dean, Marilyn Monroe, and the